 The software measures the distance from an address point in the property to the nearest point on the road network, then down the middle of each road to the nearest of the school’s gates.

 If two children live the same distance from a school and only one place is available, the place will be offered randomly to one of the children.

 Children who live on boats or traveller sites

 If there is no Ordnance Survey or postal address data for the home, home to school distance will be measured from the marina or the traveller site to the nearest gate at a school.

 How to add a footpath

-To check which footpaths are included or to ask if we can add a paved and lit footpath to the data, email email@example.com before the deadline to apply for a school place.
+To check which footpaths are included or to ask if we can add a paved and lit footpath to the data, send an email to firstname.lastname@example.org before the deadline to apply for a school place.